lizzieturner/hodor/README.md

 ## REQUIREMENTS

-   * all exercise must be kept in separate directories
+   * all exercises must be kept in separate directories
    * you can use the language of your choice

 ## EXERCISES